-To mark the 150th anniversary of the Civil War, Virginia Theological Seminary announced the Religion and the Civil War Lectures at VTS, presented by the Zabriskie Lecture Series, focusing on the war’s effects on the seminary and surrounding community as well as on American religious life.
-Dr.Kate Masur of Northwestern University delivers the next lecture in the series on November 15, 2013.
-(Click here to register).
+To mark the 150th anniversary of the Civil War, Virginia Theological Seminary is hosting the Religion and the Civil War Lectures, presented by the Zabriskie Lecture Series.
+These lectures focus on the war’s effects on the Seminary and surrounding community, as well as on American religious life.

 "African Americans and Theological Students on Seminary Hill: Segregation or Collaboration?"

 Dr. Kate Masur of Northwestern University's discussion of encounters between runaway slaves and Union soldiers and sailors along the Potomac River.

 Dr. William G. Thomas, III of University of Nebraska, Lincoln's talk is linked here

 - Revisiting the Dead House at Fort Williams: A Story of Civil War History and Memory.